Shawangunk Ridge, New YorkNational Parks & Nature

 Sample 2-Day Itinerary

-To help you maximize your visit, our team has put together a sample 2-day itinerary for exploring the Shawangunk Ridge New York:
+To help you make the most of your visit, our team has crafted a sample 2-day itinerary for the Shawangunk Ridge New York:

-• **Lunch (1:00 PM - 2:00 PM):** Pack a picnic lunch to enjoy on the trails, or head back to New Paltz for a casual meal at a local eatery.
+• Lunch (1:00 PM - 2:00 PM): Enjoy a packed lunch amidst nature or head into New Paltz for a casual meal at one of its many eateries.

-Day 2: Minnewaska State Park Preserve & Lake Exploration
+Day 2: Minnewaska State Park Preserve & Sam's Point

 Build your trip